google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

     }

 This feature is entirely progressive and allows you create better, more integrated experiences for users of a browser that supports the feature.
-As of Jan 2016, Chrome, Firefox and Opera have implemented the manifest, and Edge is exploring the area.

 When a user adds your site or app to the home screen, there is an intent by the user to treat it like an app.
 This means you should aim to direct the user to